drakiula/lombok-xjb-sample/README.md

 mvn clean compile
 ```

-Then look into the **target** directory for compiled classes and generated soources.
+Then look into the **target** directory for compiled classes and generated sources.

 Make sure to update the XPath within the bindings file, according to your schema format, namingly the **node** attribute for both
 ```xml